SimonLuder/FHNW_CHX_HS22/README.md

 - app.py: contains the code for the dashboard
 - function_class.py: contains the functions for the dashboard (model architecture, distance calculation etc.)
 - test_class.py: contains the test functions for the dashboard
-- test_data.csv: contains the test data for the dashboard (fake data)
+- test_data.csv/test_data1.txt: contains the test data for the dashboard (fake data)
-- .pth files: contains the trained models for the dashboard
+- models folder: contains the models for the dashboard

 The dashboard can be started in the command shell.
 For this you have to be in the folder for this project and then type in the command shell: 'python -m src.Dashboard.app'